Call of Duty: Modern Warfare (2019 video game): Post-release

 Call of Duty: Modern Warfare received "generally favorable reviews" on all platforms according to review aggregator site Metacritic.
 The game was praised for its gameplay, campaign (being considered by critics as one of the best in the franchise), multiplayer, graphics, and overall improvements to the Call of Duty formula.
 However, the campaign received some criticism for aspects in the handling of its subject matter, as well as minor balancing issues with some of the online modes.

 Sales

-Modern Warfare earned over $600 million within its first three days of release, making it the highest-selling game in the franchise during the current console generation and breaking several sales records, including the best digital opening in Activision's history, the most digital copies sold for a game in three days on PlayStation 4, and the best Call of Duty launch on PC.
-In Japan, it was released in the top 20 video games chart with 117,670 copies sold in the first week.
-On December 18, 2019, Activision confirmed Call of Duty: Modern Warfare had earned over $1 billion in revenue, and by September 2020 the game had surpassed more than 30 million copies sold across various platforms.
+Modern Warfare earned over $600 million within its first three days of release, making it the highest-selling game in the franchise during the current console generation and breaking several sales records, including the best digital opening in Activision's history, the most digital units sold for a game in three days on PlayStation 4, and the best Call of Duty launch on PC.
+In Japan, it was released in the top 20 video games chart with 117,670 units sold in the first week.
+On December 18, 2019, Activision confirmed Call of Duty: Modern Warfare had earned over $1 billion in revenue, and by September 2020 the game had sold over 30 million units.